KaliforniaGator/DrawBox/README.md

    ```

 ### Using Precompiled Binary

+**WARNING PRE-COMPILED BINARIES MAY NOT BE UP TO DATE, IT IS ADVISED THAT YOU COMPILE IT YOURSELF**

 1. Download the binary from the [Releases](https://github.com/kaliforniagator/drawbox/releases) page.
 2. (Optional) Move the binary to a directory in your `PATH`: